jhoan2/idealite-single-player-frame/README.md

 ![daily reviews image](./public/daily-reviews.png)

-This is a Farcaster Frame that lets users of the decentralized social make their feeds productive by letting them review their cards as a pit stop in their doom scrolling.
+This is a Farcaster frame that lets users of the decentralized social make their feeds productive by letting them review their cards as a pit stop in their doom scrolling.

 The cards come from their account on idealite.xyz, an educational network.